miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 and fragile, but it's the smallest price of getting back into web development that I could find, and that requires a lot of buy-in.

+## Avoiding the Giant Reset Button of Tech

 Here's what I need to really learn and internalize.
 I the birth of a new framework (FastHTML, in this case) new conventions spring into being and you just have to learn them.
 New patterns, ugh!
 New things to train your brain to do.
 New muscle memory to learn to type.
 Ugh, it's a huge buy-in and investment and after some 30 to 40 years of the giant reset button of tech in the sky coming down to crush me, I approach it with caution.

+## The Birth of a Pythonic API Wrapper

 So we stay as close as possible to now timeless Python patterns.
 The heart of this thing isn't going away, and it's just how we finagle new framework patterns